Smoking is still the leading preventable cause of illness and premature death and is a contributory factor in more than one in six deaths in Norfolk.

 It’s never too late to go smoke free.
 Whatever age you stop smoking, it reduces your chances of developing lung cancer and makes a real difference to your general health.

-Every cigarette you smoke contains more than 4,000 chemicals, so smoking when you are pregnant harms your unborn baby.
-Cigarettes can restrict their essential oxygen supply, so their heart has to beat harder every time you smoke.
+Smoking when you are pregnant harms your child.
+It restricts the baby’s essential oxygen supply, so its heart has to beat harder every time you smoke.

-Stopping smoking will help both you and your baby immediately.
-When you stop smoking:
+Stopping smoking will help both you and your baby in these ways:

 Stopping smoking now will also help your baby later in life.
 Children whose parents smoke are more likely to suffer from asthma and other serious illnesses that may need hospital treatment.

-Most pharmacies across Norfolk provide the following support to stop smoking.
+Most pharmacies across Norfolk provide services to help you stop smoking, including: